 1. Base phase: 4 weeks

 The base phase begins when you resume training after your off-season.
 The aim is to create a solid foundation upon which you can lift heavier weights safely later in the cycle.

 You’re aiming to engrain good technique and prepare your muscles for heavier work.
 Have someone check your form to confirm you’re recruiting the desired muscles.

 Choose some of the six best moves, lift light weights in sets with higher repetitions.
 Aim to complete three or four sets of 14 – 20 reps, gradually reducing both and increasing the weight.

 Good form is crucial to strength training in the base phase

 These sessions shouldn’t be too taxing.
 Try to finish each set knowing you could squeeze out a couple more reps if you had to.

-During the base phase, it’s ok to strength train on the same day as run sessions.
-Lift in the morning and do a low intensity run later in the day.
-Gradually up the ante of the run as you adapt to the demands of strength training.
+During the base phase, it’s ok to strength train on the same day as your 'ordinary' training sessions.
+Lift in the morning and do a low intensity session later.
+Gradually up the ante as you adapt to the demands of strength training.

 2. Build phase: 6 weeks

 You’ve got the sound technique and your muscles are accustomed to lifting twice per week.